 3. Go paperless

 With all the technology available to us today, if employees are still collecting piles of paper receipts, it’s likely travel management isn’t the only thing you need to modernize.
-When updating your existing travel policy for 2018, say goodbye to the endless chain of invoices and receipts that are easy to lose and lead to delays in reimbursement.
+When updating your existing travel policy, say goodbye to the endless chain of invoices and receipts that are easy to lose and lead to delays in reimbursement.
 They’re bad for the environment, not to mention a pain for employees who, these days, will expect to be reimbursed for their costs quickly and painlessly.
 Why not incorporate a digital expense system into your travel policy for one-click reimbursement?

 4. Build in data gathering

 The age of ‘not knowing’ is over.
-In 2018, CFOs will demand total visibility over travel spending patterns in order to identify problems, optimize policies and streamline spending.
+CFOs will demand total visibility over travel spending patterns in order to identify problems, optimize policies and streamline spending.
 Your travel management should have data gathering built in so you can have access to powerful analytics that let you make informed decisions throughout the year about how to improve your policy to work best for you and your employees.
 Your travel policy should be flexible and evolving to minimize friction and maximize productivity – and data capture is the key to these insights, so be sure to make data a key element of your travel management this year.

 5. Include alternative lodging

 According to a 2017 report, only 30% of business traveler respondents said their company travel policies allowed home-sharing accommodation options.
 Considering that 70% of those respondents expected to stay at alternative lodgings on their business trips, companies have been slow to engage with the sharing economy and the benefits it has to offer their employees on business trips.
 With one in ten Airbnb bookings being used for business in 2017, traditional corporate hotels are a thing of the past, and alternative lodgings simply can’t be ignored by travel management anymore.
 Including these options in your company’s travel policy means your employees can stay in comfort, with greater availability, and at cheaper prices too.